HOMEOUR BLOGThe Road to Professional Translation: Translation Methods

 When reading something in a foreign language, your first instinct for translation methods might be to use Google Translate.
 And there is nothing inherently wrong with that!
 Google Translate and similar machine translation tools have come a long way and can now accurately translate portions of a certain text.

-That is until you get it horribly wrong and the words “they fall under the same umbrella” in English become as funny as “يقعون تحت نفس المظلة” in Arabic.
-A professional translator would recognize the importance of using context cues rather than attempting a word-for-word translation.
+That is until the machine translation tool gets it wrong and the words “they fall under the same umbrella” in English awkwardly end up as “يقعون تحت نفس المظلة” in Arabic.

 Get our translation and writing services now

-• Have you ever used Google Translate?
+Have you ever used Google Translate?
 Of course, you did!

-• Have you ever seen funny Google Translate fails?
+Have you ever seen funny Google Translate fails?
 Of course, you have!

 But what are the methods of translation?
 In a professional setting, translators use accurate methods of translation or ways of translation that we will list later on in our blog…